$50,000 over one year

 $2,300,000 over two years

-With the goal of helping students in developmental (remedial) classes, who historically have had very low rates of persistence and completion, this grant implements accelerated developmental curricula on all six CPCC campuses—modifying placement policies, increasing remedial course completion, thus addressing affordability, and propelling more students into credit-bearing courses and toward completion.
+To help students in developmental classes, who historically have had very low rates of persistence and completion, this grant implements accelerated developmental curricula on all CPCC campuses—modifying placement policies, increasing remedial course completion, thus addressing affordability, and propelling more students into credit-bearing courses and toward completion.

 $10,000,000 over four years

 College Advising Corps (CAC) increases the number of rural, low-income, first-generation college, and minority students who access and complete higher education in North Carolina.
-In partnership with Davidson, Duke, North Carolina State University, and University of North Carolina at Chapel Hill, CAC has employed recent college graduates as full-time advisors in 65 public high schools, who will provide guidance and resources to nearly 20,000 students.
+In partnership with Davidson, Duke, NCSU, and UNC-Chapel Hill, CAC employs recent college graduates as full-time advisors in 65 public high schools, who will provide guidance and resources to nearly 20,000 students.

 $175,000 over one year